People & Own Operations

 - Strengthen our relationship with clients, partners, regulators, communities, and potential employees.

-We aim to attract, develop and retain the best people from all cultures, countries, races, ethnicities, genders, sexual orientations, abilities, beliefs, backgrounds and experiences.
+We aim to attract, develop and retain talented employees from all cultures, countries, races, ethnicities, genders, sexual orientations, disabilities, beliefs, backgrounds, and experiences.
 To this end, and to prepare for opportunities and challenges arising from changing demographics and digitalization, we follow an integrated and multi-dimensional approach to diversity and inclusion.

-Deutsche Bank has been supporting local communities since the early 1900s.
-Today, its corporate responsibility mission is to enable economies and communities to prosper, creating a positive impact for people and society at large.
-Its strategy focuses on education, enterprise and community development, and targets the most pressing local concerns in each region.
+Deutsche Bank’s corporate social responsibility (CSR) mission is to enable economies and communities to prosper, creating a positive impact for people and society at large.
+Our CSR strategy focuses on education, enterprise, community development and environment, and targets the most pressing local concerns in each region.